ice-lab/icestore/README.md

 ### async actions' executing status

 `icestore` has built-in support to access the executing status of async actions.
 This enables users to have access to the loading and error executing status of async actions without defining extra state, making the code more consise and clean.
-`icestore` has built in async status support in async function, it enables user to access to async functions' loading and error status without defining extra state which will make code more consise and clean.

 #### API